-Dr Alan D. Thompson is a world expert in artificial intelligence (AI), specialising in the augmentation of human intelligence, and advancing the evolution of ‘integrated AI’.
+Dr Alan D. Thompson is a world expert in artificial intelligence (AI), specializing in the augmentation of human intelligence, and advancing the evolution of ‘integrated AI’.

-Alan’s applied AI research and visualisations are featured across major international media, including citations in the University of Oxford’s debate on AI Ethics in December 2021.
-His 2021-2022 experiments with Leta AI and Aurora AI have been viewed over 1,000,000 times.
+Alan provides AI consulting and advisory to intergovernmental organizations including member states of the European Union, the Commonwealth, and the World Trade Organization.
+Alan’s applied AI research and visualizations are featured across major international media, including citations in the University of Oxford’s debate on AI Ethics in December 2021.
+His 2021-2022 experiments with Leta AI and Aurora AI have been viewed over 1.5 million times.

 Prior to his work in AI, Alan was a major contributor to human intelligence research and practice.
 As chairman for Mensa International’s gifted families committee, Alan served two consecutive terms sharing best practice among 54 countries, and his work on gifted education was referenced in the Department of Education’s High Potential policy.

 Alan’s best-selling book, Bright, was made available to families at Elon Musk’s gifted school.
 A copy of the book will be sent to the moon aboard the Peregrine lunar lander in 2022.